davidtchiu/davidtchiu.github.io/teaching/cs475/proj3/index.md

 The current version of Xinu is a **cooperative multiprogramming system**, because a running process only gives up the CPU when it terminates, blocks on I/O, or politely relinquishes the CPU by calling `resched()` (that's the cooperative part).
 What this means is that a not-so-polite process could still hog the CPU until it finishes its job, forcing all other processes to wait.
 This makes for a system that is not very interactive.
 Furthermore, if an executing process is in an infinite loop (malicious or just buggy), how does any other process on the ready queue ever get a chance to execute?
 Indeed, if one of those waiting processes is the kernel itself, then it would never regain control, and that's a big problem.

 Luckily, our hardware architecture includes a programmable interval timer (PIT), that can trigger an interrupt at fixed intervals of time known as a `QUANTUM`.
-A global variable called preempt is initialized to the value of `QUANTUM` milliseconds.
-Every time the timer triggers, it will interrupt the currently running process, and its handler function hands back control to Xinu, which runs decrements preempt, and if preempt reaches zero, it will call `resched()`.
+A global variable called `preempt` is initialized to the value of `QUANTUM` milliseconds.
+Every time the timer triggers, it will interrupt the currently running process, and its handler function hands back control to Xinu, which decrements `preempt`, and if `preempt` reaches zero, it will call `resched()`.
 This effectively allows our system to automatically reschedule another process on the queue at fixed intervals -- without explicitly calling `resched()` ourselves.
 This approach is known as a time-sharing system.

 1. Before we get started, add an `#include` directive for `clock.h` in `include/xinu.h` so that the clock's header is recognized by the OS code base.